Juliana Hatfield Sings The Police

 Juliana Hatfield Sings The Police is a covers album by American alternative rock artist Juliana Hatfield, covering British rock band The Police.
 The album has been positively received by critics.
+It is the second of three such albums by Hatfield, following 2018's Juliana Hatfield Sings Olivia Newton-John and 2023's Juliana Hatfield Sings ELO.

 Recording and release

 Released in 2019, the collection follows 2018's Juliana Hatfield Sings Olivia Newton-John and was originally begun as a Phil Collins covers album.
 The Police had been a childhood favorite of Hatfield's and she chose to balance the group's biggest hits with more obscure songs.
 Hatfield announced the album on August 1, 2019, and previewed the album with her recording of "De Do Do Do, De Da Da Da".
 "Next to You" was released on September 25 to promote the album.